-- 1. The Complainant asserts that the disputed domain name is confusingly similar to its distinctive trademark "FERMOB".
-The Respondent registered the disputed domain name several years after the registration of the Complainant's trademarks, and the Complainant has established a strong reputation while using its trademarks.
-The Complainant contends that the term "FERMOB" does not have any meaning (as a contraction of French term "FER" ("steel") and MOB (for French term "Mobilier" "Furniture"), except in relation to the Complainant as confirmed by "Google" search results provided by the Complainant as an annex. - 2.
-The Complainant claims that given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark. - 3.
-The Complainant states the misspelling of the trademark "FERMOB" by the Respondent was intentionally designed to be confusingly similar with the Complainant's trademark.
-Previous UDRP Panels have considered such actions as evidence of bad faith. - 4.
+- 1. Given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered and used the domain name with full knowledge of the Complainant's trademark.
+The Complainant cites previous UDRP decisions related to the same mark of the Complainant. - 2.
+Referring to previous decisions of UDRP panels the Complainant contends that by registering the disputed domain name with the misspelling of the trademark "BOEHRINGER-INGELHEIM", the Respondent intentionally designed the disputed domain name to be confusingly similar with the Complainant's trademark. - 3.
 The Complainant relies on the passive holding doctrine and the "Telstra" decision (WIPO Case No. D2000-0003, "Telstra Corporation Limited v.
-Nuclear Marshmallows") and alleges that passive holding in the present case indicates bad faith of the Respondent since it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate. - 5.
+Nuclear Marshmallows") and alleges that passive holding in the present case indicates bad faith of the Respondent since it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate. - 4.
 The Complainant alleges that while the disputed domain name appears to be unused, it has been set up with MX records which suggests that it may be actively used for email purposes.